Kinovarobotics/ros_kortex/kortex_driver/readme.md

 If everything goes well, you will see a "**The Kortex driver has been initialized correctly!**" message.
 If you also start MoveIt!, the `kortex_driver` output may be flooded in the `move_group` output, so pay attention to the warning and error messages!
 If the node fails to start for any reason, you will get an error message followed by a "**process has died**" message.

+You will read below about the topics and services the driver offers.
+To read more about how to use those tools, [go to the kortex_examples documentation](../kortex_examples/readme.md).

 <a id="topics"></a>
 ## Topics